bruceskingle/marco-sparko/README.md

 # Documentation
 The [Documentation Home](docs/index.md) is the starting point for access to all of the documentation.

+If you have just downloaded the app check out the [Getting Started](docs/gettingStarted/index.md) page.

 Plugins provide access to various utilities and services, the following sections provide more detailed information about them:

 [Octopus Energy](https://github.com/bruceskingle/marco-sparko/blob/main/docs/octopus/index.md)